Aaron Mooy: Western Sydney Wanderers

 He made his return in the Grand Final where his side lost 2–0 to Central Coast Mariners.
-In January 2014, Mooy handed in a request for a transfer, effective immediately, to Western Sydney Wanderers after being unhappy with inconsistent game time during the season.
-In the following games, he scored in two consecutive matches, netting his 2nd and 3rd goals of the season against Perth Glory and Newcastle respectively.
-Leading into February, Mooy was in the finalised squad for the Wanderers in their first AFC Champions League campaign.
-He scored his first AFC Champions League goal in a 5–0 group stage victory over Guizhou Renhe, securing his side qualification to the Round of 16.
-Two weeks later, Mooy was subbed on in his second consecutive Grand Final where he was booked in extra time before losing 2–1 to Brisbane Roar in front of 51,153 attendees at Suncorp Stadium.
+In January 2014, Mooy handed in a request for an immediate transfer to Western Sydney Wanderers due to being unhappy with inconsistent game time during the season.
+In the following two games against Perth Glory and Newcastle he scored his 2nd and 3rd goals of the season.
+Mooy was included in the finalised squad for the Wanderers in their first AFC Champions League campaign.
+He scored his first AFC Champions League goal in a 5–0 group stage victory over Guizhou Renhe, which secured the side's qualification to the Round of 16.
+Two weeks later, Mooy made a substitute appearance in his second consecutive Grand Final where he was booked in extra time as the team lost 2–1 to Brisbane Roar in front of 51,153 attendees at Suncorp Stadium.
 On 21 May, Mooy was released by the club.

 Melbourne City

 2014–15

 On the day of his release, Mooy signed a two-year contract with Melbourne City.
 He made his league debut on 11 October 2014 against Sydney FC, sitting in midfield behind a forward line consisting of David Villa.
-The following matches, after registering two assists, Mooy was named as Melbourne City's inaugural Etihad Player of the month for October, and soon for November due his performance in City's first win of the season against Brisbane Roar.
-Mooy scored his first goal on 7 December, the only goal from a penalty in the home fixture against Brisbane.
-He was voted Man of the match for his performance.
-On 27 December, Mooy received his second Man of the match award, scoring a goal in City's 1–1 draw against Perth Glory.
+Mooy was named as Melbourne City's inaugural Etihad Player of the month for October, after registering two assists, and again for November due his performance in City's first win of the season against Brisbane Roar.
+Mooy scored his first goal on 7 December, the only goal from a penalty in the home fixture against Brisbane, and voted Man of the match for his performance.
+On 27 December, Mooy received his second man of the match award, scoring in City's 1–1 draw against Perth Glory.

 Continuing his form in February, Mooy scored the winning goal from 20 metres against his former club, Western Sydney Wanderers, to secure his side a 2–1 win.
-His performances labelled him by John van 't Schip as his "most stable and most important player".
-By the end of the season, Mooy was named on three awards; collecting the Golden Boot (7 goals), Supporters’ Player of the Year and the Player of the Year in Melbourne City's award ceremony.
-In reflection to this, he contributed to 47% of City's total goals, led the A-League for balls into the penalty area, completed crosses, completed through balls and shot assists, while defensively he was second in the competition for effective tackles.
+His performances saw him labelled by John van 't Schip as his "most stable and most important player".
+At the end of the season, Mooy collected the Golden Boot (7 goals), Supporters’ Player of the Year and the Player of the Year in Melbourne City's award ceremony.
+He contributed to 47% of City's goals, led the A-League for balls into the penalty area, completed crosses, completed through balls and shot assists, while defensively he was second in the competition for effective tackles.